Common questions

 Why does the intensity for LED A turn on & off during an experiment?

 You may have noticed that the LED labelled A turns on & off every 5 seconds or so.
 This is (normally) the channel for the infrared (IR) LED, which is used in the optical density measurements.
-Since we only take reading every 5 seconds (normally, this can be changed), we don't need the IR LED on all the time.
+We only take reading every 5 seconds (the default), we don't need the IR LED on all the time.
 The Pioreactor will only turn on LED when needed.
 This preserves the strength of the LED over longer periods of time.
 For more advanced use cases, it also allows other optical measurements to take place without the IR LED interfering with them.

 Why does my optical density flatten, or even decrease?
 What is a saturation point?